cattymod/docs/docs/website/embedding.md

 ## Need more control? {#packager}

 Use the [TurboWarp Packager](https://packager.turbowarp.org/) for more control over the loading screen, accent colors, controls, and more.
 You can also [embed the output of the packager](/packager/embedding) very easily.
+However, the CattyMod play button will be replaced with the default Scratch green flag.

 ## License {#license}